ShravanBk5/Cybersecurity/Snort.md

 sudo snort -A console -q -u snort -g snort -c /etc/snort/snort.conf -i <interface>
 ```

-Replace `&lt;interface&gt;` with the interface you want to monitor.
+Replace `interface` with the interface you want to monitor.
 For example: eth0.